Drugs used in diabetes, combinations of oral blood glucose lowering drugs. ATC code:

 Toxicology: Preclinical safety data:

-Non-clinical data reveal no special hazard for humans based on conventional studies of safety pharmacology, acute toxicity, repeated dose toxicity, genotoxicity, and carcinogenic potential.
+Metformin: Preclinical data for metformin reveal no special hazard for humans based on conventional studies of safety pharmacology, repeated dose toxicity, genotoxicity, carcinogenic potential or reproductive toxicity.